9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 But you should do it.
 They say if you go around 5 pm, you might see even dolphins coming in and other sorts of marine life.
 Bring your snorkeling gear and a swimsuit.
 You don’t need any particular kind of shoes.

-2. Bike to the Muro the las Lagrimas (or walk)
+2. Bike to the Muro de las Lagrimas (or walk)

 There you can park the bike and have a nice hike up to the top.
 You will see the steps.
 Up there, you will enjoy breathtaking views of Puerto Villamil and the entire bay, and opposite to that, a never-ending green carpet.
 It’s spectacular, indeed.

-On the way back you can take your time and stop either on the left side where the lagoons are and you might spot some flamingos, while on your right side you will find two beaches.
+On the way back, you can take your time and stop either on the left side, where the lagoons are, and you might spot some flamingos, or on your right side, you will find two beaches.

 Playa del Amor, an organic beach made of pure coral.